MicrosoftLearning/MB-330-Microsoft-Dynamics-365-Supply-Chain-Management/Instructions/Labs/Case Study2B exercise 1 to 3.md

 18. In the **Quantity** field, enter **2**.

+    > > [!TIP]
+    > > Review the net amount.
+It represents the sales revenue, which in this example is the basis for commission.
+    > [!NOTE]
+    > Highlights information that users should take into account, even when skimming.
     > [!TIP]
-    > Review the net amount.
-It represents the sales revenue, which in this example is the basis for commission.
+    > Optional information to help a user be more successful.

 19. Select **Save**.